-Following the Friday night clash between Chelsea and Liverpool, the Premier League weekend kicks into full gear with five matches on Saturday, and a f

-Existing text | Following the Friday night clash between Chelsea and Liverpool, the Premier League weekend kicks into full gear with five matches on Saturday, and a four pack of fixtures on Sunday.
+Following the Friday night clash between Chelsea and Liverpool, the Premier League weekend kicks into full gear with five matches on Saturday, and a four pack of fixtures on Sunday.
+If you want to place some bets then you might want to check out pick 7 and win yourself some money.
 Here’s a peek at each match-up, as we get ready for another round of the greatest show on earth.

 Hull City vs. Arsenal, KCOM Stadium (Saturday, 7 AM PT)